Insolvency vs Bankruptcy vs Liquidation – What’s the Difference?

 Questions

-What happens when a business becomes insolvent?
+What happens to a company director when a business becomes insolvent?